 Do You Buy Insurance Before or After Purchasing the Motorcycle?

 Before you can purchase insurance, you will need to get a motorcycle.
 An insurance company provides coverage for the motorcycle you own, not the one you have not purchased yet.
-This is because all motorcycles are different, and at least part of the premiums will depend on the type of motorcycle you are buying.
+This is because all motorcycles differ; at least part of the premiums will depend on your buying type.

 The same is valid for vehicles, as sports cars are more expensive to insure than pickup trucks.
 While the differences between motorcycles may be less dramatic than vehicles, a high-powered motorcycle designed for speed is generally more expensive to cover than a standard motorcycle.